Lucky4Luuk/stardust/stardust_sdvx/README.md

 ## Recommendations
 Here's some advice for those implementing support for SDVX files.
 Keep in mind none of this is required!
-- Sort your voxel list by their raw value before saving.
+- Sort your voxel list by their raw value before serializing.
 Simply sort them low to high, based on the internal unsigned 32 bit number representing the voxel.
 This way you can consistently get the same file, and if everyone does this, get the same file as others.
+- Sort your bricks before serializing!
+Sort these by their position, low to high, X first, then Y, then Z.